-Of course, this was a joke.
+Of course, this is a joke*.
 The word "ghoti" is not even a real word.
-But it showed the inconsistency of English spelling.
+But it shows the inconsistency of English spelling.

 It is very important to understand that English spelling and English pronunciation are not always the same.

 Same spelling - different sound

 Do not place too much importance on the spelling of a word.
 The more important thing in understanding English is the sound.

 Here are five words that end in "ough".
 In each word, the "ough" has a different pronunciation:

 Many words have exactly the same spelling but are pronounced differently when the meaning is different.
 These words are called "homographs".
 Here are some examples:

 Many words have different spellings but are pronounced exactly the same.
 These words are called "homophones".
 Here are some examples: